chainstack/docs/docs/api/node-api-reference.md

 #### Web3.py

-[Web3.py](https://web3py.readthedocs.io/) is a Python library that allows you to communicate with an Ethereun-based node through HTTP and WebSocket.
+[Web3.py](https://web3py.readthedocs.io/) is a Python library that allows you to communicate with an EVM node through HTTP and WebSocket.

 To install, run: